Who

 are we?

-goal was realized in December 1998 when the Marin County Board of Supervisors
+That goal was realized in December 1998 when the Marin County Board of

-IPM Commission is meeting and pesticide use is being reduced.
+on January 14, 2010.
+Today the IPM Commission is meeting and pesticide use is

 Our goal today is to reduce the use of pesticides in schools and in private homes.
 A new group has formed to work with several school districts and the Marin County Office of Education to reduce pesticide use in schools.
 Kentfield School District was the first in Marin County to adopt an IPM Policy.
 The Pesticide Education Group (P.E.G.) is that new group.
 Double click on the underlined P.E.G. to see sample school policy.
 To see the full text of AB1006, Healthy Schools 2003 just click on the underlined.
 To get in touch with P.E.G. just double click P.E.G.
 President and e-mail them.
 To learn more about the national work with schools by a simple click on Schools.